mwiy/lain-splashscreen/README.md

-# lain-splashscreen
+# :p
-kde custom splashscreen for linux
+just a splashscreen xd